MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/troubleshoot-replication.md

 A: Make sure your vCore cluster has a cross-region replica created.
 You can create a replica cluster in another region at cluster provisioning or any time after.
 You can verify whether your vCore cluster has a replica or create a new one on 'Global distribution' page of your vCore cluster in the Azure portal.

 Q: I can't find connection string for replica cluster.
-A: REplica cluster is a full replica of its primary cluster with disalbed writes.
+A: REplica cluster is a full replica of its primary cluster with disabled writes.
 As such it is represented as a separate resource (vCore cluster) in Azure and has its own connection string.
 To navigate to replica cluster, open properties of the primary vCore cluster in Azure portal, select 'Global distribution' page, select hyperlinked replica cluster name.
 That opens replica cluster properties in Azure portal.
 Navigate to 'Connection strings' page to copy replica cluster connection string.

 Q: I can't connect to replica cluster.
 A: Make sure that you enabled public or private access on replica cluster.
 When replica cluster is created in another region, network settings from its primary vCore cluster are not replicated.
 You need to add firewall rules to enable public access or create private endpoints to enable private access to replica cluster.